epigraphy-info/epigraphy-info/contact.md

 You can follow us at [Facebook](https://www.facebook.com/epigraphy.info/), [Twitter](https://twitter.com/epigraphy_info), [Instagram](https://www.instagram.com/epigraphy.info/) or [GitHub](https://github.com/epigraphy-info).

-To see who is behing the Epigraphy.info's presence on social media, you can read about us at the Social Media section in the [Working Groups page]({{ "working_groups/" | relative_url }}).
+To see who is behind the Epigraphy.info's presence on social media, you can read about us at the Social Media section in the [Working Groups page]({{ "working_groups/" | relative_url }}).

 ---
 ### Epigraphy.info's latest activity on Twitter: